Elexy101/wheres_buddy/README.md

-# Where's Alex private multiparty game on Aleo
+# Where's Buddy private multiparty game on Aleo
-Hide Alex and challenge a friend to find Alex -- winner gets the pot!
+Hide Buddy and challenge a friend to find Buddy -- winner gets the pot!

-Alex's location is hidden onchain from the other party, and the entire game is hidden from everyone on chain so you can bet as much as you want without judgement :)
+Buddy's location is hidden onchain from the other party, and the entire game is hidden from everyone on chain so you can bet as much as you want without judgement :)

 Built with Puzzle Wallet & Puzzle SDK -- uses programmable private multisigs under the hood!